hornos/gridhowto/README.md

 You can access icinga on `http://root-0?/icinga` with `icingaadmin/icingaadmin`.
 The new interface is on `http://root-0?/icinga-web` with `root/password`.
 Parameters are in `icinga_vars.yml`.

+### RabbitMQ Cluster

+    bin/play @@root rabbitmq

+Switch on Ganglia monitors for the local MQ:

+    bin/play @@root ganglia_rabbitmq.yml

+### SGI PCP
+SGI's PCP is a very matured performance monitoring tool especially designed for high-performance systems.
+Install PCP by:

+    bin/play @@root pcp

+PCP contains an automated reasoning deamon (`pmie`) which you can use to throw system exceptions.

 ## Cluster Filesystems

 ### Gluster